Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Most enquiries we receive about shelf companies come from founders who do not actually need one.
 A fresh GmbH formation costs CHF 1’900 and takes 2-4 weeks.
 A shelf company starts at CHF 15’000 for the entity alone — before address, director, and accounting costs.
 If your timeline allows four to six weeks, the shelf premium is rarely justified.

-But in three situations, a shelf company is the only option that works:
+But in four situations, a shelf company is the only option that works:

 1. You have a contract deadline measured in days, not weeks.